pkgMatcher/website/index.md

 ### After 05.2023

-- [ ] Made pkgmatcher crate usable library for other projects
+- [ ] Made pkgmatcher crate usable (or create new crate) as library for other projects
 ## Contact

 To get more information about the project, please contact me by [email](mailto:ivabus@ivabus.dev) or [Matrix](https://matrix.to/#/@ivabus:matrix.org)